Moddable-OpenSource/moddable/documentation/commodetto/poco.md

 let screen = ... // SPIOut instance
 let poco = new Poco(screen, {displayListLength: 4096});
 ```

-> **Note:** Poco renders pixels in RGB 565 little-endian format (`"rgb565le"`).
-To accommodate display controllers that support only big-endian pixels, Poco outputs either `"rgb565le"` or `"rgb565be"` pixels, automatically configuring its output to match the pixel format of the `PixelsOut` instance passed to the constructor.
-Poco generates big-endian pixels by flipping the words of the rendered little-endian output before sending the pixels to the `PixelsOut` instance.
-Consequently, little-endian output is preferred, as it is somewhat faster.

 ##### `clip(x, y, width, height)`